rewatiramansahu/FullStack-MERN/README.md

 - Dropdown
 - ListBox [Size & Multiple]

-## Note

-The options in dropdown or listbox are RC data type.
+Note: The options in dropdown or listbox are RC data type.
 They allow only plain text, number and special chars.
 You can't add symbols or images into dropdown options.
       HTML will not allow to create nested dropdowns.

 Textarea